 ST Microelectronics’s implementation of ARM are the STM32 microcontrollers: inexpensive, powerful and with great free software/hardware support.

-HardwareAs I mentioned STM32 chips are very inexpensive and widely available as individual chips, mounted in convenient development boards or breakout boards.
+These chips are relatively inexpensive and widely available, often mounted in convenient development or breakout boards.

-Individual chips can be bought from electronic stores like Digi-Key or Mauser, but for the current purposes making your own PCB to mount them is quite inconvenient.
+Individual chips can be bought from electronic stores like Digi-Key or Mouser.
+For the current purpose though, making your own PCB to mount them is quite inconvenient.

 The other option is to get one of the nice development boards ST offers:

-Although these are cheap and amazing, we can go even cheaper with the great breakout boards available on Ebay.
-You can get a STM32F103 chip in a nice board for less than $5 (USD).
+Although these are cheap and amazing, we can go even cheaper with some breakout boards available on Ebay and others.
+You can get a STM32F103 chip in a nice board for less than $ 5 USD.

-Development boards like the Nucleo include the st-link hardware directly into the board, so you can connect it to a host computer using USB and program/debug the target chip on the board without any additional external hardware.
+Development boards like the Nucleo include the st-link hardware right on the board, so you can connect it to a host computer using USB and program/debug the target chip without any additional external hardware.

 ST-Link dongles have labeling on the front, just connect the right pins.
-On the board side, follow the labeling printed on the pins or use a JTAG/SWD pin out diagram if your board has a JTAG/SWD connector like mine.
-The connections for the st-link on the breakout board I'm using looks like this:
+On the board side, follow the labeling printed on the pins or use a pin out diagram.
+The connections for the st-link on the breakout board I’m using look like this:

-stlinkon them, get it from the github repo.
+stlink on them, get it from the GitHub

-- st-term (Allows to get log-like reports from the program on the target chip)
+st-term- Gives you log-like reports from the program on the target chip

-Connect your st-link device (connected to the breakout board) or you development board to the host PC using USB and run:
+Connect your st-link device (connected to the breakout board) or your development board to the host PC using USB and run:

 $ st-info --probe